andimarek/generic-relay/README.md

 There is a full working example of Relay with Angular in the examples folder: [star-wars-angular](examples/star-wars-angular)

+## Feedback appreciated

+If you have any kind of Feedback or Question, please open an Issue or contact me at [@andimarek](https://twitter.com/andimarek)

 ## Original Relay License (by Facebook)